Do goldfish really sleep?

 Actually, looking droopy at the bottom of the tank probably means your fish isn’t feeling well due to a problem in the aquarium or with the fish.

-Bottom sitting could be an indication of issues with the water quality, infection and illness, or even constipation.
+Bottom sitting could be an indication of issues with the water quality, infection, illness, or even constipation.
 Constipated goldfish may have trouble sinking to the bottom of the tank.

 Does it look like your fish is sleeping upside down or on its side?